live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlInherits: Item}
 {qmlBrief: Simple matrix display element.}

-  This type serves as a base for all other live cv types that require displaying a matrix, which is available in its output property.
+  This type serves as a base for all other livekeys types that require displaying a matrix, which is available in its output property.
 You can choose wether smoothing occurs when scaling the image for display by enabling linear

 {qmlMethod:saveImage(string file, Mat image)}